Jump to

 Related: How much do Uber drivers make?

 It makes sense — riders pay almost four times the base fare and twice the per-minute rate for this higher-end service.
-Plus, when you drive in busy areas during times of high demand, surge pricing may multiply your earnings accordingly.

 Keep in mind that you’ll be responsible for your own expenses as an independent contractor.